-In November 2020, we announced the nomination of OPA1 as our next target for preclinical development to treat Autosomal Dominant Optic Atrophy ("ADOA").
-ADOA is the most common inherited optic nerve disorder seen in clinical practice and causes progressive and irreversible vision loss in both eyes starting in the first decade of life.
+ADOA is the most common inherited optic nerve disorder seen in clinical practice.
+ADOA causes progressive and irreversible vision loss in both eyes starting in the first decade of life.
 Many children progress to blindness.
 Roughly half of people with ADOA fail driving standards and up to 46% are registered as legally blind.
 The disease affects one in 30,000 people globally with a higher incidence of approximately one in 10,000 in Denmark due to a founder effect.
 65% to 90% of ADOA is caused by mutations in one allele of the OPA1 gene, most of which lead to haploinsufficiency and disease manifestation.
 More than 400 different OPA1 mutations have been reported in people diagnosed with ADOA.
 Most mutations result in a severe decrease - up to 50% - of the normal amount of the OPA1 protein.
 There is no strong genotype-phenotype correlation.

 OPA1 is a dynamin-related GTPase that plays a key role in maintaining mitochondria structure and dynamics.
-The OPA1 protein is imported into the mitochondria and is the crucial molecule that mediates inner mitochondria membrane fusion and cristae morphogenesis and is critical for oxidative phosphorylation and ATP synthesis.
+The OPA1 protein is imported into the mitochondria and is the crucial molecule that mediates inner mitochondria membrane fusion and cristae morphogenesis and is critical for oxidative phosphorylation and Adenosine triphosphate ("ATP") synthesis.
 Insufficient OPA1 activity causes mitochondria dysfunction with consequent insufficient ATP production, excess reactive oxygen species production and eventual cell death.
 High energy demanding cells such as neurons and cardiomyocytes are particularly susceptible to mitochondria dysfunction, and retinal ganglion cells ("RGCs") are a neuronal cell type most susceptible to loss of OPA1 protein as evidenced by RGC death in ADOA caused by OPA1 haploinsufficiency.